Dongxi-Ye/homepage/_teaching/Project 2024.md

 Project description
 ===
 In this project, we studied and characterized the vanishing of the Fourier coefficients of CM eta quotients.
-For example, we proved that if $$a(n)$$ are defined by
+For example, we proved that if $$a(n)$$ is defined by

 $$
 \sum_{n=1}^{\infty}a(n)q^{n}=q\prod_{n=1}^{\infty}(1-q^{n})^{3}(1-q^{7n})^{3},